psaikido/hugle.uk/content/prose/thesium/025-insurrection.md

 spaceflight and a handful of the planet's most advanced research projects was in the bag - nearly.

-A few days later Doug heard that the embryo bank was going on another Leviathan rocket launching from Kazakstan.
-He only had to concentrate on getting his rig and his people to Florida.
-No one had slept for too long and things were getting fraught.
-The plane was all lined up but getting to the runway was the problem.
-The rig had to be kept supercool, not far from absolute zero in fact.
-The whole shebang just about fitted into a container lorry, power supply and all, but the lab had been surrounded by soldiers and they couldn't drive it out.

-The clock kept ticking.
+"Right, Steve, we've got to power down the Brain and load everything into the, the what is it?"

+"Lorry container.
+It's ready in the loading dock"

+*Oh my giddy aunt!
+That's liquid nitrogen in the vault.
+What the fuck happens if it gets above 40 Kelvin?* "Ok, so we'll need to move it at, let's see, 5am ok?"

+The kryptokom flashed.
+He put his finger to his ear and held his hand up to Steve.

+"Right.
+Right ok.
+So the embryo bank is blasting off from, from where did you say?" *Shit, they were supposed to be with us.* "Kazakstan?
+Got it, ok thanks."

+He turned back to Steve who also had his finger to his ear.
+He looked alarmed.

+"Doug, Dougie oh shit, they're saying there's some military at the perimeter.
+It looks like they might be onto us.
+Someone's blabbed!"

+*Fuckity fuckity fuckity fuck* "Get the monitors up would you Steve?"
+On the little monitor they could see a humvee at the outer perimeter gate.
+Their own security looked like they were aware of it.
+They could see them having a confab behind the inner wall.

-Someone must've blabbed, or maybe management had figured it out, but these were real soldiers with real guns and they meant to stop them stealing the AI.
+"Management must've figured it out.
+Jesus, they look like real soldiers with real guns and everything." *How long have we got before they get backup?* "I'll get onto the Colonel."
-Doug's people were co-ordinating their own security in an armed standoff while Doug scrambled to talk to Colonel Nimes.

-"Theo, Theo, er Sir, is that you?
-There's two dozen chaps with big guns stopping the lorry getting to the airport.
-Um, we're a bit stuck you see.."
+"Theo?
+Theo?
+Er Colonel, Sir, is that you?
+There's a dozen chaps with big guns at our gates.
+It looks like they are going to try and stop us getting the lorry to the airport.
+Um, we're a bit stuck you see..
+Yes..?
+Three hours?
+Ok."

-"Ok understood.
-Sit tight, I've got some contacts over there and I'll get you some help, don't worry.
-Out."
+"He says he's got some contacts over here and he's getting us some help.
+Air support at, what's that?
+5:40.
+Right, I'll get my team moving."

+He walked out to the dev lab and found the security doors propped open.
+His raggle-taggle team of uber-nerds stood about nervously waiting for him.

+"Right you lot, it's time, so everything just like we practiced."
+They sprang into action and for the next few hours the nerves eased up.
+It was much better when there was something to concentrate on.
+Moving the most advanced artificial intelligence ever created into a big metal box along with its power supply and cryovault was a very ticklish business.

-He heard shouting and some rifle fire after about half an hour but then a loud chunk chunk sound came over the nearby hill.
-A massive helicopter swooped towards them and slowed to a hover, thud thudding over the compound.
-Scooping up his laptop, a shoulder bag and a cat box, he ran out to meet it.
-A group of soldiers, apparently identical to the guys outside, stood beside their dangling abseil ropes.
-They got to work attaching the container and at the last minute shoved Doug, his staff of fifteen and themselves into the container along with the AI.
+He heard some rifle fire in the distance as they waited on the compound's forecourt.
+Everyone kept flinching but then a loud chunk chunk sound came over the nearby hill.
+All faces turned toward a massive helicopter swooping towards them.
+It slowed to a hover, thud thudding over the compound.
+He ran back inside and scooped up his laptop, a shoulder bag and a cat box.
+When he came back out he saw a group of soldiers abseil down from the huge chopper.
+They got to work attaching the container and at the last minute shoved Doug, his staff and themselves into the container along with the AI.

 Everyone was cheek by jowl as they took off.
 Bullets could be heard slamming into the metal box as they swung up into the Cambridgeshire afternoon.
-Doug's head swam with the scent of the young woman he was jammed up against.
+Doug's head swam with the scent of the young woman's hair he was jammed up against.
 He was more embarrassed than afraid.
 "Gosh, so, it's Gemma isn't it?"

 There were no further incidents and they all slept soundly on the